 - Josh Collins, July-Dec 2010.

 For prospective students

 Honours level lecture units on mathematical phylogenetics and bioinformatics are available.
 We also have plenty of ideas for thesis projects.

 At MSc and PhD level, research projects are typically available in one of the current fields of interest.
 The phylogenetics group has a well-established international reputation and can offer supervision of interesting research programs in these subjects and in related areas of mathematical biology.
 Typically, students become conversant with the required groundwork in their first few months by informal study and by attending occasional lecture series offered by members of the group, before focussing fully on their own topic.

-If you are interested in post-graduate study within the theoretical phylogenetics group, feel free to contact anyone in the group to discuss possibilities and Barbara Holland for formal arrangements.
+If you are interested in post-graduate study within the theoretical phylogenetics group, feel free to contact anyone in the group to discuss possibilities.

 Posters and talks